vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 required to be doubled.

 a\.
-This duplication is allowed by Pāṇini and required by the Prātiçākhyas—in both, with mention of authorities who deny it altogether.
-For certain exceptions, see the Prātiçākhyas; the meaning of the whole matter is too obscure to justify the giving of details here.
+This duplication is allowed by Pāṇini and required by the Prātiśākhyas—in both, with mention of authorities who deny it altogether.
+For certain exceptions, see the Prātiśākhyas; the meaning of the whole matter is too obscure to justify the giving of details here.

 230\.
 Other cases of extension of consonant-groups, required by some of the grammatical authorities, are the following:

 a\.
-Between a non-nasal and a nasal mute, the insertion of so-called yamas (*twins*), or nasal counterparts, is taught by the Prātiçākhyas (and assumed in Pāṇini’s commentary): see APr. i.
+Between a non-nasal and a nasal mute, the insertion of so-called yamas (*twins*), or nasal counterparts, is taught by the Prātiśākhyas (and assumed in Pāṇini’s commentary): see APr. i.
 99, note.

 b\.
-Between h and a following nasal mute the Prātiçākhyas teach the insertion of a nasal sound called a nāsikya: see APr. i.
+Between h and a following nasal mute the Prātiśākhyas teach the insertion of a nasal sound called a nāsikya: see APr. i.
 100, note.

 c\.
-Between r and a following nasal consonant the Prātiçākhyas teach the insertion of a svarabhakti or *vowel-fragment*: see APr. i.
+Between r and a following nasal consonant the Prātiśākhyas teach the insertion of a svarabhakti or *vowel-fragment*: see APr. i.
 101–2, note.

 d\.
 Some authorities assume this insertion only before a spirant; the